 I really liked this beginning chapter book.
 It’s a story with bonus nonfiction information sprinkled throughout.
 Follow siblings Luke and Sarah (who get along with each other) as they run the petting zoo for their grandparents and learn about life, animals, and crops on a farm.

 The Storm (The Lighthouse Family) by Cynthia Rylant

 Pandora is a kindhearted cat who lives in a lighthouse all alone.
 Seabold lives on a boat all alone.
 Until one day a storm shipwrecks him at the lighthouse.
-Soon, a friendship develops and the lighthouse isn’t lonely anymore, especially after the friends rescue family of orphaned mice.
+Soon, a friendship develops and the lighthouse isn’t lonely anymore, especially after the friends rescue a family of orphaned mice.
 Kind characters and a cozy family theme with a gentle adventure make this a wholesome reading choice.

 Sparkle Spa: Purple Nails and Puppy Tails by Jill Santopolo

-This is a delightful easy chapter book series for girls about sisters, Aly and Brooke, who start their own nail business in the back room of their mother’s nail salon for their soccer friends.
-To help a local animal shelter, the girls decide to give free pedicures to help support the shelter’s efforts find homes for the animals.
+This is a delightful wholesome chapter book series for girls about sisters, Aly and Brooke, who start their own nail business in the back room of their mother’s nail salon for their soccer friends.
+To help a local animal shelter, the girls decide to give free pedicures to help support the shelter’s efforts to find homes for the animals.
 And yes, pet-icures are in the story, too!

 The Mouse with the Question Mark Tail by Richard Peck, illustrated by Kelly Murphy

 This is a simple but charming story about a mouse grows up at Buckingham Palace longing for an identity.
-Not only does he not know his parents, he doesn’t even know his name!
+Not only does he not know his parents, but he also doesn’t even know his name!
 Happily, his adventures lead him to a very satisfactory conclusion.

 White Fur Flying by Patricia MacLachlan